mattmakai/mattmakai.com/source/content/pages/talks.rst

 TBD
 ~~~
-I will Most likely give a talk at SF Python while I'm out there the week of
+I will most likely give a talk at SF Python while I'm out there the week of
 Jan 12-18.
+Details coming soon.

 ----